amitaibenshalom/Smart-Door/README.md

 To ensure the monitor starts automatically on boot:

 1. Copy `Server/door.service` to `/etc/systemd/system/`.
-2. Update the `ExecStart` path in the file to match your project location.
+2. Update the `user/group` and `ExecStart` path in the file to match your project location.
 3. Run: